Two minutes ago a customer purchased your product online. Like all your other customers this is a person, not a demographic.

 So, what do you really know about your customers?

-Knowing your prospective customer is the starting point to creating products or services that people want to buy.
+Knowing your prospective customer is the starting point for creating products or services that people want to buy.

 An empathy map represents the sensory information of the customer and is usually shown as four quadrants broken into “Thinking”, “Seeing”, “Doing”, and “Feeling”.